cyoahs/robotics_tutorial/project/proj2_baseball/README.md

 #### Table and baseball

-The detailed size of the table is shown in the fig below.
-The baseball is a sphere with a radius of 4 cm.
+The detailed size of the table is shown in the fig below (unit: m).
+The baseball is a sphere with a radius of 4 cm and a weight of 150g.
 The baseball is randomly placed in a limited square on the table.
+Once you throw a baseball to the ground, the robot arm will be reset to initial position and a new baseball will be put on the table randomly.

 ![env](assets/table_size.png)

 #### Robot

 The base of robot should be fixed on the table at any position you like.
-The total length of your robot cannot be longer than 5 m. **Since the existence of prismatic joints will simplify this problem much, only one prismatic joint.** The base of the robot should be fixed on the table.
+The total length of your robot cannot be longer than 5 m. **Since the existence of prismatic joints will simplify this problem much, only continuous or revolute joints are allowed.** The base of the robot should be fixed on the table.
 A link with mass = 0 in urdf file means a fixed link in pybullet, but those link can not hold collision property.
 You have to create another link with mass and collision and attach it to the base with a fixed joint.

 #### Targets